note: we link to our free guide to mindfulness and meditation at the bottom of the page (no email required).

 This isn't true, it's simply part of the path for many people.

 Most of us go through our days lost in thought without knowing we're lost in thought.
-When we finally make the focused effort to look, we discover how compulsive our minds are and how non-stop mental noise colors the background of our existence.
+When we finally make the focused effort to look, we discover how compulsive our minds are (and, how the non-stop mental noise colors the background of our existence).

 Here's an example for someone we'll call Bill: